rugbyprof/4883-Programming_Techniques/README.md

     - All files / programs created by you will end up in your assignments folder within your Github repository.
 - Attending class is one of the primary keys to doing well in this class.
 Students may be dropped for excessive absences.
 There is no distinction made between excused and unexcused.
 - Make-up exams are not given.
 If I see fit, then I will replace a missed exam with your final exam test grade (but this is optional to instructor based on circumstances, attendance, participation, etc.).
+- Late work will be accepted on a case by case basis.
+Late penalty is 15 points (out of 100) for initial lateness and 1 half a letter grade (5 points) for every class period until the total reduced is 50 (half credit).
+Extremely late work is totally at the instructors discretion on whether it will be accepted or not.
 - Programs containing syntax errors are unacceptable and will be returned without grading (your programs must work).
 - Periodically homework assignments will be taken up and graded.
 It is the student's responsibility to keep up with assignments and to ask questions over the assigned work, even if absent.
 All homework assignments are due at the specified time that may or may not be in conjunction with a class day.
 All assignments / homeworks will be uploaded via Github.